 Stand in Tadasana with your elbows bent to a 90-degree angle and your palms facing forward.
 Now, Bring your right forearm behind your back so the forearm rests on your lower back, then bring your left arm in as well, grab your left forearm with your right hand. after that spin, your left hand around to grab your right forearm.

 Benefits of Reverse Prayer Pose: Tadasana Paschima Namaskarasana

 - Reverse Prayer Pose stretches the shoulder, upper back, joints, and pectoral muscles.

-- It also releases tension from your shoulders, forearms, wrists, and collarbones area.
+- This asana also releases tension from your shoulders, forearms, wrists, and collarbones area.

 - This yoga pose is beneficial in making your spine, shoulder, and arms flexible.

-- Every human suffering negative emotion such as anger, sadness, anxiety.
+- People suffering from negative emotions like anger, sadness, anxiety should do ‘Paschim Namaskar Asana’ daily.
 Research suggests that regular practice of Reverse Prayer Posedown negative emotions.